mihirchronicles/mihirchronicles.github.io/content/notes/on-examined-life.md

 - **Poor consequences are a result of discussions happening far too late.** If your intentions are blindsided with wrong incentives you are bound to have unexpected consequences which can be harmful to society.
 - **Pay a great deal of attention to the words you use because they affect the way we think.** The words you choose to frame a problem has a lot more weight than you might think.
 - **Know your non-negotiables.** Especially while you are parenting.
 The peak career years collide with your peak life years.
 Your kids are little, parents are aging, and your youth is slipping by.
 Your body and mental health is asking you to slow you down.
 Grind and sacrifice start to blur.
 You fight so hard to climb the ladder, and then realize the cost of staying there may be more than you are willing to pay.
 You have to decide what is worth it and what isn't.
 If you don't balance, if you are not asking the right questions, or if you are not setting the boundaries then one day you will end up with regrets.
 To minimize your regrets, know your trade-offs and set your non-negotiables, so you can truly live your life.
+- Lack of father figure taught me to gift time, not things.
+Becoming a father taught me to never mess this up.